1996 National League Championship Series: Game 5

 With their backs to the wall, the defending champion Braves struck back with a vengeance.
 The Braves knocked Cardinals starter Todd Stottlemyre out of the game early.
 In the first, Marquis Grissom hit a leadoff single followed by a Mark Lemke double before both scored on Chipper Jones's double.
 Jones then scored on Fred McGriff's single.
 Two outs later, Jermaine Dye singled before Jeff Blauser's two-run triple made it 5–0 Braves.
 Leading off the next inning, three consecutive singles made it 6–0 Braves and knocked Stottlemyre out of the game.
 Danny Jackson in relief allowed a two-out RBI single to Ryan Klesko.
 In the fourth with two on and two outs, consecutive RBI singles by John Smoltz, Grissom, and Lemke made it 10–0 Braves.
-Javy López's two-out home run next inning off of Tony Fossas made it 11–0 Braves.
-In the eighth, Lopez doubled with one out and scored on Rafael Belliard's two-out single off of Mark Petkovsek.
-Fred McGriff's two-run home run in the ninth off of Rick Honeycutt made it 14–0 Braves.
+Javy López's two-out home run next inning off Tony Fossas made it 11–0 Braves.
+In the eighth, Lopez doubled with one out and scored on Rafael Belliard's two-out single off Mark Petkovsek.
+Fred McGriff's two-run home run in the ninth off Rick Honeycutt made it 14–0 Braves.
 Behind 24-game winner John Smoltz and 22 hits (an LCS record), the Braves forced the series to return to Atlanta with Atlanta–Fulton County Stadium still scheduled for demolition over the fall and winter.